froeder/vue-crud/README.md

 # vue-crud
-Simple VueJS CRUD using Firebas Firestore.
+Simple VueJS CRUD using Firebase Firestore.

 Front-end framework used: Vuetify https://vuetifyjs.com/en/

-## Cloning the respository
+## Cloning the repository

-First of all, you need clone this repository, atfer do this enter in the folder with:
+First of all, you'll need  to clone this repository, after doing this access the folder with:

 ` cd vue-crud `

-so, run the comand bellow to install all dependences of the project :
+Then, run the command below to install all dependencies for the project (make sure you have node.js installed):

 ` npm install `

 ## Setup Firebase

-Now you need to create a Firebase account, do this in https://firebase.google.com , you can use your regular Google account .
+Now you need to create a Firebase account here https://firebase.google.com.
+You can use your regular Google account.

-Now, create a project, go to Project Overview and click in `"Add Firebase to your web app"`, as bellow
+Now, create a project, go to Project Overview and click in `"Add Firebase to your web app"`, as below:

 ![alt add](img/add.png)

-Copy the setting as bellow:
+Copy the setting as below:

 ![alt settings](img/setting.png)